 WWHD continues to identify ticks for residents at a fee of $10.
 There is no additional fee for sending engorged ticks to the Connecticut Agricultural Experiment Station (CAES) for testing (Tick ID Form.)
 However, we no longer submit un-engorged ticks to CAES.
 Please note, CAES will only test ticks found on people, not pets.

 In the past, thousands of the deer ticks submitted for testing were “flat” or un-engorged.
-Research has shown that infected nymphs or adults do not transmit the Lyme disease agent until blood is engorged.
+Research has shown that infected nymphs or adults do not transmit the Lyme disease agent until tick is engorged with blood.
 The probability of pathogen transmission increases with time as more blood is ingested by the tick from the host.
-Obviously, this is why tick checks and early removal are so important to the avoidance of tick-borne illness.
+Obviously, this is why daily tick checks and early removal are so important to the avoidance of tick-borne illness.
 Find out more at the CAES website, www.ct.gov/caes,

 Tick testing is a costly and time-consuming process.
 This policy greatly reduces laboratory costs, and more importantly, improves the reporting of results on the blood-fed ticks that are more likely to have transmitted the Lyme disease pathogen if infected.